 A female is capable of laying hundreds of eggs over her lifetime, depending on temperature and available hosts.
 The eggs are difficult to see, are pearl white, translucent in color and display obvious eyespots of the nymph inside when 5 days or older.
 Eggs are usually laid in small clusters in cracks and crevices, eggs are laid using very sticky glue like adhesive to a site and are very hard to remove by hand.
 Eggs can hatch anywhere from three (3) to ten (10) days or longer depending on environmental conditions.
-The nymphal stage, which looks like a small adult, is the immature stage of the Bed Bug, and they need to start to feed immediately.
+The nymph stage, which looks like a small adult, is the immature stage of the bed bug, and they need to start to feed immediately.
 They molt 5 times with each stage ranging from 14 to 30 days.
 The entire life cycle from the first instar / nymph to adult is typically 4 to 9 weeks, dependent of environmental conditions and availability of a host.

-and eggs are inadvertently on people visiting an infested area (e.g. dwelling, means of transport, entertainment venue, or lodging) and carrying the bugs to another area on their clothing, luggage, or bodies.
-Bedbugs are increasingly found
+Bed bugs and eggs are inadvertently on people visiting an infested area (e.g. dwelling, means of transport, entertainment venue, or lodging) and carrying the bugs to another area on their clothing, luggage, or bodies.
+Bed bugs are increasingly found in air travel.

 Bed bugs can also be transported into a dwelling on or in items such as used or discarded box springs, clothing, furniture, purses and luggage.
 Hotels, apartments, hostels, shelters or any other multi-unit dwelling are at risk.